Bet On Michigan State Spartans Football

 There are plenty of storied rivalries in the annals of college football, but this one is at least in the conversation as being one of the very best.
-The Wolverines and Spartans have locked horns 113 times dating back to 1898 with Michigan holding a 71-37-5 advantage.
+The Wolverines and Spartans have locked horns 113 times dating to 1898, with Michigan holding a 71-38-5 advantage.

 Beginning in 1953, the game took on a new significance as the victor took possession of the Paul Bunyan Governor’s Trophy.
 Since that point, Michigan leads by a margin of 38-28-2, but the Wolverines dominated the series for nearly four decades beginning in 1970.

-It has been much tighter over the past decade or so and the 2020 battle showed just how close.
-In a stunning upset, the Spartans defeated the Wolverines 27-24 behind the passing of QB Rocky Lombardi.
+It has been much tighter over the past decade or so, and the 2020 and 2021 battles showed just how close.
+In a jaw-dropping upset in a season shortened by COVID-19, the Spartans defeated the Wolverines 27-24 behind the passing of QB Rocky Lombardi.

-The Wolverines were riding a two-game winning streak.
-As two of the top programs in the Big Ten, Michigan and Michigan State have both been ranked in the Top 25 at the time of their meeting several times.
+As two of the top programs in the Big Ten, Michigan and Michigan State have both been ranked in the Top 25 at the time of their meeting on multiple occasions.

-The Spartans hold a 10-7-1 overall advantage in those contests.
+The Spartans hold an 11-7-1 overall advantage in those contests.
 Here’s a look at the last three times it happened.

 Originally known simply as College Field, the venue for Spartans home games was then known as Macklin Field and Macklin Stadium before taking on its current name.
 Here’s what you need to know about the home field.